Wrocław University of Science and Technology: Students and staff

-Currently the university educates almost 26,000 students in over 50 Bachelor, Master, and PhD programs.
+As of May 2020, the university educates almost 26,000 students in over 50 Bachelor, Master, and PhD programs.
 Every year over 4,000 degrees are conferred with over 80,000 graduates since its foundation.
-The university staff consists of over 2000 academic employees and another 2,000 administration workers.
+The university staff consists of over 2,000 academic employees and another 2,000 administration workers.

 Rankings

 In 2021, Wrocław University of Science and Technology was among the best universities in the world - according to The Academic Ranking of World Universities (ARWU), i.e. the Shanghai ranking.
-The university was classified in places 901-1000, at the same time taking third place among Polish technical universities.
+The university was classified in the 901–1000 band, at the same time taking third place among Polish technical universities.
 Three areas are included in the Global Ranking of Academic Subjects 2021 among the fields of science that are conducted at Wrocław University of Science and Technology.
-Mathematics was classified in places 201-300, and energy (Energy Science and Engineering) and Mechanical Engineering in places 301-400.
+Mathematics was classified in places 201–300, and energy (Energy Science and Engineering) and Mechanical Engineering in places 301-400.

-In the prestigious QS World University Rankings by Subject 2021, Wrocław University of Science and Technology has been classified in seven scientific fields: Material Sciences (places between 301-350), Engineering-Mechanical (places between 301-350), Engineering-Electrical and Electronic (places between 351 -400), Mathematics (places range 351-400), Chemistry (places range 401-450), Physics & Astronomy (places range 501-550, Computer Sciences and Information Systems (places range 501-550).
+In the prestigious QS World University Rankings by Subject 2021, Wrocław University of Science and Technology has been classified in seven scientific fields: Material Sciences (places between 301–350), Engineering-Mechanical (places between 301–350), Engineering-Electrical and Electronic (places between 351–400), Mathematics (places range 351–400), Chemistry (places range 401–450), Physics & Astronomy (places range 501–550, Computer Sciences and Information Systems (places range 501–550).

 In the Regional Rankings Emerging Europe and Central Asia 2020 as part of the QS World University Rankings, in which universities in Eastern, Central and Central Asia are classified, Wrocław University of Science and Technology was ranked 43rd, and among national universities - 4th.

 In the most important Polish ranking of universities, "Perspektywy", Wrocław University of Science and Technology took 3rd place among technical universities in 2021 and 6th place among all academic universities in Poland.

 History

-The Polish Wrocław University of Technology was founded 24 August 1945.
+The Polish Wrocław University of Technology was founded on 24 August 1945.
 A group of 27 professors, originating from the University and Technical University of Lwów, arrived in Wrocław and started the Polish academic society in the destroyed or severely damaged buildings of the Technische Hochschule Breslau.
 The first lecture was given by Kazimierz Idaszewski on 15 November 1945.
 Since then that day has been celebrated as Wrocław Science Day.

 In 1951 the university was divided into two institutions.
 The first rector of the newly established Wrocław University of Technology was Dionizy Smoleński.
 From this moment, the polytechnic developed quickly and underwent numerous organisational changes.

 Nowadays students of this university take part in several science programmes such as SSETI Program – developing communication systems and steering for a satellite launched 5 October 2005.

-The university is one of the founder of the International University of Logistics and Transport in Wrocław, with the city of Wrocław and the French university École supérieure internationale de commerce in Metz.
+The university is one of the founders of the International University of Logistics and Transport in Wrocław, with the city of Wrocław and the French university École supérieure internationale de commerce in Metz.